 Economics From A Higher Perspective

 You have an insatiable curiosity.
-You are more interested in learning how to think than what to think.
 For you, an education is a set of tools that enable you to examine and reflect on the world around you.
 You enjoy asking why people behave the way they do, constructing logically coherent theories to explain that behavior, and testing your theories against hard data.

 Palumbo School economics graduates are sought after by graduate schools because of their intensive quantitative training and research experience.
 Employers seek out the students because of the depth of their critical thinking and the strength of their core content knowledge.